Hustyn Chronicle: Contents

 The Hustyn Chronicle begins with a few references to Bible stories, including the Genesis flood narrative and the Tower of Babel; thereafter, the legendary founding of Kyiv by Kyi, Shchek and Khoryv and Lybid' is narrated.
 This is followed by the history of Kievan Rus' by the reigns of princes, with special attention to Volyn' and Podolia.
 After that, it becomes a history of the Ukrainian people and their relations with neighbouring peoples, such as the Belarusians within the Lithuanian principality, the Tatars and Turks, until the emergence of the Cossacks.
 The last date mentioned is 1597.

 Composition

+Fulltext 1670 copy of the Hustyn Chronicle (click for full PDF).

 The Hustyn Chronicle is largely a copy of the Hypatian Codex, but the last 25 pages are an independent continuation from 1300 to 1597.

 The other sources of information have been identified as: